V. Srinivas

-V. Srinivas (born 1 September 1966) is a Indian Administrative Service (IAS) officer belonging to 1989 batch officer of the Rajasthan cadre and is currently serving as Chief Secretary of Rajasthan from 17 November 2025 onwards.
+Voruganti Srinivas' (born 1 September 1966) is an Indian Administrative Service (IAS) officer belonging to 1989 batch officer of the Rajasthan cadre and is currently serving as Chief Secretary of Rajasthan from 17 November 2025 onwards.
 He has served in various key posts in both Union and Rajasthan governments.
 Also, he served as President International Institute of Administrative Sciences from 2025 till 2028.